-Last year I drank Sazerac's, this year it seemed Vieux Carré's were my drink of choice.
-New Orleans has such an interesting history, especially as the birthplace of the cocktail.
-But, finding a good cocktail in New Orleans can be a task.
+New Orleans has such an interesting drink history but, finding a good cocktail, like a Vieux Carre, in New Orleans can be a task.
 The city has become a centre for partying and that means quantity, not quality for many bars.
-Forget Bourbon Street, except for a rare few establishments.
-Some other places in the French Quarter offer potential, but aside from this one particular week, most visitors to New Orleans are looking for anything but complex cocktails.
+Forget Bourbon Street for cocktails, except for a rare few establishments.
+Some other places in the French Quarter offer potential, but most visitors to New Orleans are looking for anything but complex cocktails.
 So the general advice is pick your cocktail carefully.

 Now, if you go to the Carousel Bar at the Hotel Monteleone and order the Vieux Carre, you will not be disappointed.
 It may not be perfect, but they do make a Sazerac better than most places around town.
 The drink was invented at the Hotel Monteleone by Walter Bergeron in the 1930s so they do maintain a level of responsibility when making the cocktail.

 Usually, I’d use a good vermouth, like Vya or Punt e Mes, but for this, I decided to stick with Martini.
 Why?
 Because taste has this powerful ability to flash you back to where you were when you had this drink and if you have had one at the Carousel bar it will remind you of fun times.
-If we try to modify the Vieux Carree too much, it won’t have that cool effect of mentally going back to New Orleans.
+If we try to modify the Vieux Carre too much, it won’t have that cool effect of mentally going back to New Orleans.